Summer Reading for PAP / AP English Courses

 Do not summarize the novel nor give a plot analysis; analyze the novel based on one of the statements.

 The paper should be the typical 5-paragraph paper (introduction, 3 body paragraphs of analysis and conclusion).
 You need three citations in your body paragraphs from your novel to prove your point.

-Times, New Roman font or any plain font, 12-point and double-spaced.
+Please type in Times, New Roman font or any plain font, 12-point and double-spaced.
+Please print your paper.